 Sound is subjective.
 That’s the only reason people give credence to the question of whether falling trees make a sound.
 One expert will claim that the best listening experience is inside a car because of the enclosed environment and well designed acoustics.
 Another will argue that full-size headphones, with large drivers and a proper amp, is the best because it fully surrounds the ear and removes all possible interference.
 And others still will argue that molded earphones, even with their tiny drivers, are the best because they reproduce music straight into the ear canal.
+Some are looking for the best headphones for TV, others for music on the go.

 But they’re equally right and wrong.
 Listening to music is more about the experience than the sound, which makes comfort and feel more important than precision.
 Most people can’t — or don’t — notice a missed note or beat, let alone fragments and errors on a master copy.
 That’s why I’ve spent much of my writing career testing consumer-grade products: the higher-end market caters to people willing to sacrifice product quality for precision, or else pay preposterous costs.
 With audio equipment, “preposterous” can range from $500-$500,000, though in reality it can get much more expensive.